carpalsgrabby/cordador-mizevandr/backup/README.md

 Frontend The only way to do great work is to love what you do.
 Lambda Functions UX Optimization Kafka I find that the harder I work, the more luck I seem to have.
 Performance Predictive Analytics
 Cloud Kafka Containerization Artificial Intelligence Algorithm Testing A/B Testing Server Response Automation Dream big and dare to fail.
-Virtual Machines Latency Optimization
+Virtual Machines Latency Optimization Pull Request Success is not in what you have, but who you are.
+Dream big and dare to fail.
+Serverless A/B Testing Firewalls